hutchgrant/gitlab-docker-local/README.md

 ```
 The `-d` is daemon mode.
 Remove it to see output logs.

+It will take a minute or two to initialize.
 Visit https://my.gitlab:3143 to see your new installation

 ### Stop